About the NPTP

 The NPTP is a national programme that includes the final year of preparation for NP registration.

 The Ministry of Health currently funds the NPTP as a national programme, with 50 places available each year.
-Applications for 2022 will open on 5 July 2021.

 The training programme provides increased coordination between potential NPs, their employers, tertiary education providers, and the Nursing Council of New Zealand (NCNZ).
 All NP trainees will apply for registration as an NP with the NCNZ by the end of the NPTP practicum year.